EarthScope/ringserver/doc/ringserver.md

 <p >resulting in hour length files because the minute and second are specified with the non-defining modifier.
 The minute and second fields are from the first packet in the file.</p>

-## <a id='mini-seed-scanning'>Mini-Seed Scanning</a>
+## <a id='miniseed-scanning'>Miniseed Scanning</a>

-<p >Using either the <b>-MSSCAN</b> command line option or the <b>MSeedScan</b> config file parameter the server can be configured to recursively scan a directory for files containing Mini-SEED data records and insert them into the ring.
+<p >Using either the <b>-MSSCAN</b> command line option or the <b>MSeedScan</b> config file parameter the server can be configured to recursively scan a directory for files containing miniSEED data records and insert them into the ring.
 Intended for real-time data re-distribution files are continuously scanned, newly added records are inserted into the ring.</p>

 <p >Sub-options can be used to control the scanning process.
 The sub-options are specified on the same line as the scan directory as key-value pairs separated by an equals '=' character and may not contain spaces (because they are separated by spaces).
 Do not use quotes for the values.
 The available sub-options are:</p>